 Danila Botha is the critically acclaimed author of five books, include the short story collections Got No Secrets and the Trillium Book Award, Vine Awards, and ReLit Awards finalist For All the Men (and Some of the Women I've Known.)

-Her new collection, Things that Cause Inappropriate Happiness will be published by Guernica Editions in April 2024.
+Her new collection, Things that Cause Inappropriate Happiness was published by Guernica Editions in April 2024.
 Stories from it have appeared in Canadian, American and European literary journals, from the Antigonish Review and Grain Magazine to Flights Magazine, Bristol Noir and the Berlin Review.
-The title story was recently nominated for a Pushcart Prize.
-Her award winning novel, Too Much on the Inside was published in 2015.
-It was optioned for film by Pelee Entertainment in 2023.
-Her new novel, A Place for People Like Us will be published in 2025.
-She is currently writing and illustrating her first graphic novel, and she is always writing new short fiction.

-Things That Cause Inappropriate Happiness
+Things That Cause Inappropriate Happiness-

 A Place for People Like Us- A Novel

-(Guernica Editions, 2025)
+(Guernica Editions, Fall 2025)

 THINGS THAT CAUSE INAPPROPRIATE HAPPINESS (April 2024)